katzgrau/ajax-proxy/README.markdown

 1. `$forward_host`, which is where all requests to the proxy will be routed.
 2. `$allowed_hostname`, which an optional paramater.
 Is this is supplied, it should be a hostname or ip address that you would like to restrict requests to.
-This way, you can make sure that only requests from fun.example.com ever access the proxy.
+Alternatively, it can be an array of hostnames or IPs.
+This way, you can make sure that only requests from certain clients ever access the proxy.

 The second line executes the proxy request.
 In the event of failure, the proxy will halt and produce an error message.
 Error messages in this application are